douglashill/NSHipster-articles/2014-05-05-ibaction-iboutlet-iboutletcollection.md

 ## IBOutletCollection

 `IBOutlet`'s obscure step-cousin-in-law-once-removed is `IBOutletCollection`.
-Introduced in iOS 4, this pseudo-keyword allows collections of `IBOutlet`s to be defined in Interface Builder, by dragging connections to its collection members.
+Introduced in iOS 4 and not available on OS X, this pseudo-keyword allows collections of `IBOutlet`s to be defined in Interface Builder, by dragging connections to its collection members.

 `IBOutletCollection` is `#define`'d in `UINibDeclarations.h` as: